spratt/spratt.github.io/_posts/2016-02-02-BSD-virtual-memory.markdown

 # References

 For the section on FreeBSD, I referred to ["The Design and Implementation of FreeBSD."](http://www.amazon.com/Design-Implementation-FreeBSD-Operating-Edition/dp/0321968972)  For the section on NetBSD and OpenBSD, I referred to Charles Cranor's dissertation ["Design and Implementation of the UVM Virtual Memory System."](http://chuck.cranor.org/p/diss.pdf)

+# Attribution

+The diagram for UVM's data structures comes from [Charles Craynor's paper at Usenix in 1999](http://usenix.org/legacy/publications/library/proceedings/usenix99/full_papers/cranor/cranor_html/index.html), of which there is also [a PDF version](https://www.usenix.org/event/usenix99/full_papers/cranor/cranor.pdf).